Traces on Architects and Architecture

 Design Leadership and Other Skills Workshops

 When we talk about design leadership, we mean it in both senses — design leadership in the market, and design leadership in the organization.
 In this workshop, we explore what that means and how we develop design excellence and leadership in ourselves, and nurture it in our teams.
 Our workshops combine a base in theory with practice elements, working in small teams.
 We cover essential topics in system design; strategic context understanding and shaping; organizational skills including communication and influence; and how to be a more effective technical leader.
-The next open enrollment Design Leadership and Other Skills is scheduled in:

 Posts on LinkedIn: